A CHRONIC PROBLEM

 Compared with other patients, ‘expert’ patients report that their health is better, and they cope better with fatigue, feel less limited in what they can do and are less dependent on hospital care.

 By 2008, the Expert Patient Programme will be in effect throughout the whole of the NHS.
-What does this mean for nurses?

 - The management of a condition by the patient requires the delivery of personalised systematic support